Umbragloom/website/content/posts/blog/life-changes.md

 4. Trying to not stress myself out as much as I have in the past.

 # What now?
+---
 Now?
 I keep living my life!
 I have two amazing kids that need their dad.
 I have an amazing wife, that needs her best friend.
 I have so much more to do in my life, and **I'M GOING TO STICK TO THESE CHANGES.
-BECAUSE I HAVE TO MANY PEOPLE THAT DEPEND ON ME.
+BECAUSE I HAVE TO MANY PEOPLE THAT DEPEND ON ME. **

-LIFE YOUR LIFE!
-But pleas, be mindful and eat healthy, and TAKE CARE OF YOUR SELF!!**
+**LIFE YOUR LIFE!
+But please, be mindful and eat healthy, and TAKE CARE OF YOUR SELF!!**

-***
 ----